jethasriM/velozity-app/README.md

 | PM        | pm1@velozity.test, pm2@velozity.test |
 | Developer | dev1@velozity.test … dev4@velozity.test |

+### Testing Real-Time Updates

-Open two browser windows logged in as different users on the same project to see the real-time activity feed and notifications update live as one user moves a task.
+Open the application in two browser windows and log in as different users on the same project.

+For example:
+- **Window 1:** Admin
+- **Window 2:** Developer

+Move or update a task in one window.
+The activity feed and relevant notifications should update in the other window without refreshing the page.

 ## Notable behaviors to try
 - Move a task to **In Review** as a developer — the owning PM gets a real-time notification badge